noahehall/theBookOfNoah/_javascript.md

     - devtools > timeline > record your action> find `Recalculation` events, focus on those events that take longer than 60 FPS
   4. use BEM (or something similar): block element modifier to structure your CSS classes
   5. use transform and opacity changes for animations
+    - pixel to screen pipeline: JS > style > composite
+    - The caveat for the use of transforms and opacity is that the element on which you change these properties should be on its own compositor layer.
+  6. investigate implementing the *FLIP Principle* for those animations violating item 5 above
 ##### javascript optimizations
   1. minimize, mangle, and remove dead code
   2. make your JavaScript async and eliminate any unnecessary JavaScript from the critical rendering path.